Daikon Nimono with Atsuage (Simmered Daikon)

 Japanese Daikon Nimono Recipe(Simmered Daikon) on a plate

-Here you go!
-It’s pretty easy to make.
-Enjoy this tender and flavorful daikon nimono for lunch or dinner!
+Serve the nimono to a place and enjoy this tender and flavorful dish for lunch or dinner!

 Recipe Tips